-Palestine, Israel and the Arab-Israeli Conflict: A Primer - Joel Beinin and Lisa Hajjar Beyond Moderates and Militants- Robert Malley and Peter Harling Exploring the Narratives Israeli Perceptions of the Refugee Question - Ilan Pappe' The Politics of Denial (selection from "Epilogue") - Nur Masalha Truth and Reconciliation- Edward W. Said 24 Facts on the Ground and the Architecture of Occupation Dismantling the Matrix of Control - Jeff Halper Why Israel Needs a Fence - Benjamin Netanyahu The Politics of Verticality (selections) - Eyal Weizman Israel's settlements are on shaky ground - Sarah Leah Whitson 41 42 A Comparative Analysis If You Will It, It Is No Dream - Virginia Tilley Struggle for Equality - Nadia Hijab and Victoria Brittian Democracy: An Existential Threat? - Ali Abunimah and Omar Barghouthi 54 A Role for Civil Society Palestinian Civil Society Calls for Boycott, Divestment and Sanctions BDS: Can three simple letters spell liberation for one of the world's most polemical conflicts? - Ben White Remarks to Brooklyn College on BDS - Judith Butler 61 Appendix Additional Articles, Timeline, & Mapsonline resou irces
+Palestine, Israel and the Arab-Israeli Conflict: A Primer4 Beyond Moderates and Militants: How Obama Can Chart a New Course in the Middle East

+Exploring the Narratives

+Israeli Perceptions of the Refugee Question 26 The Politics of Denial: Israel and the Palestinian Refugee Problem 30 Truth and Reconciliation No, Israel Does Not Have the Right to Self-Defense in International Law Against OPT

+Facts on the Ground & the Archetecture of Occupation

+The Key to Peace: Dismantling the Matrix of Control 43

+Why Israel Needs a Fence 50

+The Politics of Verticality (selections)

+Israel's settlements are on Shaky Ground

+A Comparative Analysis

+Beyond South Africa: Understanding Israeli Apartheid by Samer Abdelnour AI-S Shabaka, April 4, 201359

+Struggle for Equality

+Democracy: An Existential Threat?

+A Role for Civil Society

+Palestinian Civil Society Calls for Boycott, Divestment and Sanctions 69 BDS: Can three simple letters spell liberation for one of the world's most polemical conflicts?
+71 Remarks to Brooklyn College on BDS 73

-HISTORICAL Background
+HISTORICAL BACKGROUND